By Marina Joseph – Art in Tanzania internship

 Long-term Investing

 As this long-term investing, investments will reap the benefits of long-term investing.
-Pension plans create an annuity that can provide a steady flow of cash after your retirement, ensuring a good amount of corpus is accumulated by the time one retires.
+Pension plans create an annuity that can provide a steady stream of income after retirement, ensuring a substantial corpus is accumulated by the time one retires.

 Background on Pension Systems in East Africa: